-Eggplant Katsu (or Aubergine Katsu), a delicious vegetarian curry recipe inspired by the classic Japanese katsu curry.
-It goes wonderfully well with nice fluffy rice, and it’s light but filling, that even meat lovers will love it.
-It’s quick to make, full on big flavours, and mild enough to be a family-favourite curry.
+Aubergine Katsu Curry, a delicious vegetarian curry recipe inspired by the classic Japanese katsu curry.
+It goes wonderfully well with nice fluffy rice, and it's light but filling, that even meat lovers will love it.
+It's quick to make, full on big flavours, and mild enough to be a family-favourite dinner.

 A glorious curry is all you need when you feel that only some good old comfort food could do on a cold gloomy day.
 And boy, this weather has gone completely crazy: heavy rain, strong winds, overcast, super high tide, and the whole set.
 So, curry it is!